LazyHippogriff/missionInterview/effective modern c++ notes/chapter 1.md

 the type deduced for T is the actual type of the array!
 That type includes the size of the array, so in this example, T is deduced to be const char [13], and the type of f’s parameter (a reference to this array) is const char (&)[13].

 Had template parameter been pass by value, the array argument passed would have decayed to a pointer and case 3 rules would have applied.

+*** Understanding auto type deduction ***

+When a variable is declared using auto, auto plays the role of T in the template, and the type specifier for the variable acts as ParamType.
+This is easier to show than to describe, so consider this example: auto x = 27;
+Here, the type specifier for x is simply auto by itself.

+On the other hand, in this declaration, const auto cx = x;
+the type specifier is const auto.

+And here,
+const auto& rx = x;
+the type specifier is const auto&.
+To deduce types for x, cx, and rx in these examples, compilers act as if there were a template for each declaration as well as a call to that template with the corresponding initializing expression.

+Exception case between auto and template

+If the corresponding template is passed the same initializer, type deduction fails, and the code is rejected. auto x = { 11, 23, 9 }; // x's type is std::initializer_list<int>

+template<typename T> // template with parameter
+void f(T param); // declaration equivalent to x's declaration

+f({ 11, 23, 9 }); // error! can't deduce type for T

+However, if you specify in the template that param is a std::initializer_list<T> for some unknown T, template type deduction will deduce what T is:

+template<typename T>
+void f(std::initializer_list<T> initList);
+f({ 11, 23, 9 }); // T deduced as int, and initList's
+// type is std::initializer_list<int>

+* 'auto' in function return type will use template rules.

+So a function with an auto return type that returns a braced initializer won’t compile: auto createInitList()
+{
+return { 1, 2, 3 }; // error: can't deduce type or { 1, 2, 3 }
+}

+The same is true when auto is used in a parameter type specification in a C++14 lambda

+*** Understand decltype ***

+C++14 supports decltype(auto), which, like auto, deduces a type from its initializer, but it performs the type deduction using the decltype rules.

+Applying decltype to a name yields the declared type for that name.
+Names are lvalue expressions, but that doesn’t affect decltype’s behavior.
+For lvalue expressions more complicated than names, however, decltype ensures that the type reported is always an lvalue reference.
+That is, if an lvalue expression other than a name has type T, decltype reports that type as T&.
+There is an implication of this behavior that is worth being aware of, however.
+In
+int x = 0;
+x is the name of a variable, so decltype(x) is int.
+But wrapping the name x in parentheses—“(x)”—yields an expression more complicated than a name.
+Being a name, x is an lvalue, and C++ defines the expression (x) to be an lvalue, too. decltype((x)) is therefore int&.
+Putting parentheses around a name can change the type that decltype reports for it!

+*** Method to check type ***
+Suppose, for example, we’d like to see the types that were deduced for x and y in the previous example.
+We first declare a class template that we don’t define.
+Something like this does nicely: template<typename T> // declaration only for TD;
+class TD; // TD == "Type Displayer"
+Attempts to instantiate this template will elicit an error message, because there’s no template definition to instantiate.
+To see the types for x and y, just try to instantiate TD with their types:
+TD<decltype(x)> xType; // elicit errors containing
+TD<decltype(y)> yType; // x's and y's types